 German-Style Timber Framing

-Before Sketch Up and other CAD programs, timber framers brought a low-tech but highly skilled approach to layout.
-Techniques varied depending on geography: German methods, French methods, Japanese methods, and American methods all differ.
-Using the techniques he learned in German trade school, instructor Gerald David will lead students in the building of a 10’x16’ cabin with distinctively German look and features.
+Before Sketch Up and other CAD programs, timber framers brought a low-tech but highly-skilled approach to layout.
+Techniques varied depending on geography: German, French, Japanese, and American methods all differ.
+Using the techniques he learned in German trade school, instructor Gerald David will lead students in the building of a 10’x16’ cabin with a distinctively German look and features.
 A few lines snapped on the shop floor will provide enough information to lay out the walls of rough-sawn timber, though significantly more lines will be necessary for the layout of the hip roof.
 This is a perfect opportunity for students with prior experience in timber framing to learn a new style and approach, or for beginning timber framers to pick up a chisel and get started.
 The finished project will be available for sale at a fixed price at the end of the course.
 In the event that multiple students are interested, a drawing will be held on the final day of the course.